wsatchmo/Booktionary/README.md

      * Again, saved books contain the Title, Author(s), and a short description of these books

-     * Users can delete these books form the list, dropping them individually from the DB
+     * Users can delete these books from the list, dropping them individually from the DB

 ```diff
 !
 Deployment !